-In accelerated phase and blast crisis, patient presents like acute leukemia with fever, bleeding, petechiae, ecchymosis and pallor due to overexpansion of bone marrow with the blast cells and ineffective production of platelets and red blood cells.
-Patient may also have bone tenderness and splenomegaly due to extra-medullary hematopoiesis.
+In accelerated phase and blast crisis, the patient presents like acute leukemia with fever, bleeding, petechiae, ecchymosis, and pallor due to overexpansion of bone marrow with the blast cells and ineffective production of platelets and red blood cells.
+The patient may also have bone tenderness and splenomegaly due to extra-medullary hematopoiesis.

 Rarely, patients may present with symptoms of leukostasis such as confusion, blurred vision, respiratory distress, thrombosis, headache or priapism, with WBC count usually >500,000/mcl.
 It is a medical emergency and should be urgently treated with leukapheresis and judicious hydration.